pmaier983/Blog/README.md

 - [ ] Add an interactive counter button that increments an "I was here" button, and connects to my db
   - [x] Convert from my custom blog api -> supabase default api
   - [ ] Consider switching back to custom blog api if possible
+- [ ] Setup all infrastructure in Pulumi https://www.pulumi.com/
 - [ ] How to host? (section below)
 - [ ] Setup a way to auto build & deploy each app/route
 - [ ] Separate deps into required and devDeps